 This page shows all events ABCP (co-)organised and will be (co-)organising.
 Some events (co-)sponsored or supported by ABCP may also be included.

-ABCP Webinar: The role of antigen specific T cell responses in SARS-Cov-2 infection
+ABCP Webinar: The potential role of Antigen specific T cell responses in SARS-Cov-2 infection and COVID-19 disease progression

 Title

-The role of antigen specific T cell responses in SARS-Cov-2 infection
+The potential role of Antigen specific T cell responses in SARS-Cov-2 infection and COVID-19 disease progression (抗原特异性T细胞反应在新冠病毒感染及疾病进展中的潜在作用)

 Speaker